Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_Rack_Resiliency.md

 **`NOTE`**

-* If site specific identities are needed for zones, zones prefixes for Kuberenets and Ceph can be configured.
+* If site specific identities are needed for zones, zones prefixes for Kubernetes and Ceph can be configured.
 * Adding zone prefixes is optional.
 No prefixes are added by default.
 * The prefix can be limited to 1-1000 characters long (but no restrictions on the type of characters)